discretize/discretize-guides/builds/ranger/hybrid-soulbeast/index.md

   - name: Bleeding
   - name: Poisoned
   - name: Burning
-cmGuide: pug
+cmGuide: ""
 ---
 <Warning>

 This build is strong in 100CM.
-In power groups and other bosses this build will fall massively behind <BuildLink specialization="Soulbeast" build="Power Soulbeast"/> - the power damage counterpart.
+In power groups and other bosses this build will fall behind <BuildLink specialization="Soulbeast" build="Power Soulbeast"/> - the power damage counterpart.

 </Warning>

-Hybrid <Specialization name="Soulbeast"/> is a DPS build with very high sustained damage but not much utility.
-This build should only be used for 100CM.
+<Specialization name="Soulbeast" text="Hybrid Soulbeast"/> is a DPS build with very high sustained damage but not much utility.
+This build is intended to be used for 100CM.
 For most other fractals, especially if your group is playing power builds, you will be better off playing the power variant found [here](/builds/ranger/power-soulbeast/).

 This build has a relatively unforgiving rotation and can be awkward to play in pugs due to a lack of CC.
-However, hybrid soulbeast is one of the highest damage builds on 100CM when played correctly.
+However, <Specialization name="Soulbeast" text="Hybrid Soulbeast"/> is one of the highest damage builds on 100CM when played correctly.

 <Divider text="Equipment"/>